-When tutors search for "tutoring apps," they usually mean one of two things: apps to manage their tutoring business, or apps to use during lessons.
+When tutors search for the best apps for tutoring business management, they usually mean one of two things: apps to run the business side (scheduling, payments, reminders), or apps to use during lessons (video, whiteboard, quizzes).

 This guide covers both - with a focus on the tools that help you run a tutoring business from your phone.